emrgnt-cmplxty/automata/docs/symbol/graph_processor.rst

 .. code:: python

-   from networkx import MultiDiGraph from automata.symbol.graph.ReferenceProcessor import ReferenceProcessor
+   from networkx import MultiDiGraph from automata.symbol.graph._ReferenceProcessor import ReferenceProcessor

    graph = MultiDiGraph()
    graph_processor = ReferenceProcessor(graph, document)
    graph_processor.process()

-In this example, ``ReferenceProcessor`` is a concrete class inheriting from ``GraphProcessor`` that adds reference relationship edges to the graph.
+In this example, ``_ReferenceProcessor`` is a concrete class inheriting from ``GraphProcessor`` that adds reference relationship edges to the graph.